cometaj2/hcli_core/README.rst

 3rd Party HCLI Installation
 ---------------------------

 If you want to load a sample HCLI other than the default sample application, you can try loading one of the other sample HCLIs developped independently of HCLI Core.
-For example, the *hai* HCLI (hypertext LLM command line chat application).
+For example, the *hag* HCLI (hag is git's companion; a WSGI host service and HCLI to work with remote git repositories).

-A folder path to any other 3rd party HCLI can be provided in the same way to the HCLI Connector, provided the 3rd party HCLI meets
-CLI interface (cli.py) and HCLI template (template.json) requirements:
+A folder path to any other 3rd party HCLI can be provided in the same way to the HCLI Connector, provided the 3rd party HCLI meets CLI interface (cli.py) and HCLI template (template.json) requirements:

 .. code-block:: console

-    pip install hcli-hai
+    pip install hcli-hag
     pip install hcli-core
     pip install gunicorn
     pip install huckle
-    gunicorn --workers=1 --threads=2 "hcli_core:connector(\"`hcli_hai path`\")"
+    gunicorn --workers=1 --threads=100 -b 0.0.0.0:8000 -b 0.0.0.0:9000 -b 0.0.0.0:10000 "hcli_core:connector(plugin_path=\"`hcli_hag path`\", config_path=\"./credentials\")"

 3rd Party HCLI Usage
 --------------------